frickjack/misc-stuff/Notes/accountHydrate.md

 arun accountBootstrap
 ```

-* finally - we are nearly ready to deploy some cloudformation stacks.
+* finally - prepare the inputs to our cloudformation stacks.
     - make a copy of the account-specific stack-parameters:
     ```
     cp AWS/misc-stuff/db/frickjack AWS/misc-stuff/db/YOUR-ACCOUNT